REConnect: Participatory RE for Social Sustainability: Discussion

-At its core, REConnect treats stakeholders as collaborators, not informants.
-Drawing on value-based requirements engineering \cite{thew2018value} and community-engaging software engineering \cite{whittle2014citizen}, REConnect grounds solution design in an understanding of lived experiences where impact is sought, and advocates for a human-centered participatory RE approach ``that matters" – to the communities and beneficiaries involved, ensuring alignment with their values and aspirations.
-It ensures that systems address immediate functional needs while also supporting cultural affinity, dignity, equity, and well-being over time.
-Participation is elevated from episodic feedback to continuous dialogue and shared authorship, drawing on Participatory Design to expand RE competencies toward cultural awareness, active listening, and synthesis of diverse perspectives.
+The principles of REConnect treat stakeholders as collaborators, not informants.
+Drawing on value-based requirements engineering \cite{thew2018value} and community-engaged software engineering \cite{whittle2014citizen}, REConnect grounds solution design in an understanding of the lived experiences and values of the communities where impact is sought.
+Importantly, REConnect is not intended to replace established requirements engineering best practices, such as conducting systematic stakeholder analyses, carefully documenting requirements, or maintaining traceability throughout development.
+Rather, it \textit{augments} these practices by foregrounding the relational, value-sensitive dimensions of requirements work.
+In doing so, REConnect supports a human-centered, and participatory RE approach that ensures systems address both immediate functional needs while also supporting a community's well-being over time.
+Participation is therefore elevated from episodic feedback to continuous dialogue due to shared authorship, based on trust, engagement of stakeholders in design, and the empowerment of the community.

-It is reasonable, however, to ask whether such extensive emphasis on human involvement remains necessary in an era of rapid advances in AI.
-After all, automated tools are increasingly capable of generating and analyzing RE artifacts, designs, and even implementing solutions.
-REConnect does not reject automation; it embraces it as a complement.
-AI can uncover patterns and scale analysis, but it cannot replace the depth of understanding that comes from lived experience, trust-building, and co-creation.
-By embedding ongoing participation, REConnect moves beyond recognizing values to making them actionable.
-By leveraging AI for efficiency, it reframes requirements as evolving entities, shaped by the interplay of human insight and technological capability.
-We will discuss the integration of GenAI within REConnect next.
+REConnect's novel contribution is the introduction of three principles that are interconnected and mutually reinforcing and that, based on our research, form the basis of successful social sustainability projects.
+At the core of social sustainability is the long-term, sustained outcome of a project in ways that matter to the respective communities.
+The principle of \emph{empowering end-users and stakeholders as agents of change} is therefore fundamental, and is closely tied to the other two principles of \emph{building trusting relationships} and \emph{co-creating with and alongside end-users}.

+\emph{Empowering key stakeholders} is both foundational to, and an outcome of, the REConnect Actions involved in \emph{building trusting relationships}.
+The process of identifying stakeholders and understanding their roles, motivations and influence within communities helps recognize and validate their lived experiences, expertise, and unique perspectives, fostering a genuine sense of being heard and valued.
+This led to trust in the authenticity of the engagement process and motivates continued participation in developing solutions that strengthen stakeholders' roles, influence, and sense of ownership within their communities.
+As one community partner described, the three principles \emph{“function interdependently”} because trust and rapport created the safe conditions that made \emph{co-creation} possible; in turn, this collaborative design process helped users understand the system not as \emph{“a complex external imposition”} but as a practical tool through which they could act as \emph{“empowered agents of change.”}